Hans-Adolf Prützmann: Peacetime SS career

 Prützmann joined the Nazi Party on 1 August 1929 (membership number 142,290) and was a holder of the Golden Party Badge.
-He entered the SA shortly afterward, but he left the SA and transferred to the SS in Bochum on 12 August 1930 (SS number 3,002).
+He entered the Sturmabteilung (SA) shortly afterward, but he left the SA and transferred to the Schutzstaffel in Bochum on 12 August 1930 (SS number 3,002).

-By August 1931 he was promoted to SS-Standartenführer and became the first commander (führer) of the 19th SS-Standarte "Westfalen-Nord," based in Gelsenkirchen.
+By August 1931 he was promoted to SS-Standartenführer and became the first commander (Führer) of the 19th SS-Standarte "Westfalen-Nord," based in Gelsenkirchen.
 At this point in time, Prützmann's career began a steep rise.
 In April 1932, he was elected to the Landtag of Prussia.
-In July of that year he was elected to the Reichstag from electoral constituency 17, Westphalia-North.
-He would continue to serve in the Reichstag until the end of the Nazi regime, and he would successively represent East Prussia, Württemburg and Hamburg, as his SS postings changed.
+In July of that year he was elected to the Reichstag for electoral constituency 17, Westphalia North.
+He would continue to serve in the Reichstag until the end of the Nazi regime, and he would successively be elected for East Prussia (March 1933), Württemberg (March 1936) and Hamburg (April 1938), as his SS postings changed.

 In September 1932, Prützmann transferred from Westphalia to take command of the 18th SS-Standarte "Ostpreussen", based in Königsberg (now Kaliningrad).
 This was followed by a stint as commander of SS-Abschnitt (District) X based in Stuttgart from July to November 1933.
 He was promoted to SS-Brigadeführer in November 1933, and appointed the first commander of the newly-formed SS-Oberabschnitt (Main District) "Südwest," also based in Stuttgart.
 In February 1934, he was promoted to the rank of SS-Gruppenführer.

 From 1 March 1937 through 30 April 1941, Prützmann led SS-Oberabschnitt "Nordwest" (renamed "Nordsee" 20 April 1940) whose headquarters were in Hamburg.
 In June 1937, he joined the State government as a Staatsrat (State Councillor) and member of the Hamburg Senate.
 At the end of March 1938, he was named chief of police administration for Hamburg, Germany's second largest city.
-When the post of Höherer SS- und Polizeiführer (HSSPF), (Higher SS and Police Leader) "Nordwest" was created on 28 June 1938 (renamed "Nordsee" 20 April 1940), Prutzmann became the first holder of this position.
+When the post of Höherer SS- und Polizeiführer (HSSPF), (Higher SS and Police Leader) "Nordwest" (renamed "Nordsee" 20 April 1940) was created on 28 June 1938, Prützmann became the first holder of this position.
 As HSSPF, he reported directly to Reichsführer-SS Heinrich Himmler.
 From Hamburg, Prützmann was transferred on 30 April 1941 to become the HSSPF "Nordost" and commander of the Oberabschnitt "Nordost," in Königsberg.